Randomly pivoted Cholesky: Practical approximation of a kernel matrix with few entry evaluations: Abstract

 \section{Abstract}

-Randomly pivoted Cholesky (\RPCholesky) is a natural algorithm for computing a rank-$k$ approximation of an $N \times N$ positive semidefinite (psd) matrix. \RPCholesky can be implemented with just a few lines of code; it requires only $(k + 1)N$ entry evaluations and $\order(k^2 N)$ additional arithmetic operations.
-This paper offers the first serious investigation of its experimental and theoretical behavior.
-Empirically, \RPCholesky matches or improves on the performance of alternative algorithms for low-rank psd approximation.
-Furthermore, \RPCholesky provably achieves near-optimal approximation guarantees.
-The simplicity, effectiveness, and robustness of this algorithm strongly support its use in scientific computing and machine learning applications.
+The randomly pivoted Cholesky algorithm (\RPCholesky) computes a factorized rank-$k$ approximation of an $N \times N$ positive-semidefinite (psd) matrix. \RPCholesky requires only $(k + 1)N$ entry evaluations and $\order(k^2 N)$ additional arithmetic operations, and it can be implemented with just a few lines of code.
+The method is particularly useful for approximating a kernel matrix.

+This paper offers a thorough new investigation of the empirical and theoretical behavior of this fundamental algorithm.
+For matrix approximation problems that arise in scientific machine learning, experiments show that \RPCholesky matches or beats the performance of alternative algorithms.
+Moreover, \RPCholesky provably returns low-rank approximations that are nearly optimal.
+The simplicity, effectiveness, and robustness of \RPCholesky strongly support its use in scientific computing and machine learning applications.